a-n-t-h-o-n-y/TermOx/docs/manual/events.md

 filter on the reciever of the Events that need to be intercepted.
 Once installed, all events bound for the receiving Widget will first be sent to the Event filter Widget via its `..._filter()` virtual function, depending on the event type.

 The filter function is passed a reference to the original receiver of the Event, as well as any event specific parameters that would normally be passed in.
 If the filter function returns true, then the event will not be sent to the recieving Widget, or any other Event filters.

 Any number of Widgets can be installed as filters on a single Widget, they are sent the Event in the order that the Widgets were installed as filters.

 ## Custom Events

 The `Event` class can be extended to create new event types.
 This is done by inheriting publicly from the `Event` class and overriding the two virtual functions.

 The new Event type's constructor will need to call down to the `Event` base class constructor, passing in the `Event::Type::Custom` enum and a reference to the receiving Widget.

-The `send` virtual override will be called when the event it processed, this should call some member function of the receivier, the `Event::receiver()` method can be used to get a reference to the receiver widget, but this is a reference to a `Widget` class object, if you need a more concrete type than this, then capture the object by its concrete type in the event's constructor and store it within the new event class.
+The `send` virtual override will be called when the event it processed, this should call some member function of the receivier to handle the response to the Event.

+The `Event::receiver()` method can be used to get a reference to the receiver widget, but this is a reference to a `Widget` class object, if you need a more concrete type than this, then capture the object by its concrete type in the event's constructor and store it within the new event class.

-Events can be posted to the Event Queue by calling:
+Events can be posted to the Event Queue by calling on:

 ```cpp
 class System {